rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Apollo Client and a GraphQL Mutation" "graphql-apollo-client-mutation" %}}

 Previously, you learned how to query data from GitHub's GraphQL API using the Apollo Client.
 Once the client is set up with a configuration, you can use its `query()` method to send a GraphQL `query` with optional `variables`.
 As you have learned, reading data with GraphQL is not everything, because there are mutations for writing data as well.
 In this section, you are going to define a mutation to star a repository on GitHub.
 The Apollo Client instance sends the mutation, but first you have to define it.
-You may be familiar with it from the other applications built in this tutorial.

 {{< highlight javascript >}}
 const ADD_STAR = gql`